dphiffer/data-and-social-justice/README.md

 * [Not all information wants to be free](http://tararobertson.ca/2016/lita-keynote/) by [Tara Robertson](https://twitter.com/tararobertson)
 * [How Not to be Seen: A Fucking Didactic Educational .MOV File](https://www.artforum.com/video/hito-steyerl-how-not-to-be-seen-a-fucking-didactic-educational-mov-file-2013-51651) by [Hito Steyerl](https://en.wikipedia.org/wiki/Hito_Steyerl)

-__Assignment__: _Organize an outreach campaign using the contact list from your online petition.
-Your intention is to encourage participants to share something with their friends, and to grow your list._
+__Assignment__: _Create a persuasive audio/visual artifact and use it to organize an outreach campaign using the contact list from your online petition.
+Encourage participants to share something with their friends, and to grow your list._

-## Week 6
+## Week 6: the open internet

 __Monday 2018-10-08__

 * Discussion
-* Guest speaker: tbd
+* Tutorial: Domain Name System

 __Wednesday 2018-10-10__

-* Tutorial: Metadata
+* Tutorial: SSL/TLS
 * Midterm workshop

 __Readings__

 * [Proxy Politics as Social Cybernetics](https://livestream.com/internetsociety2/cybercon/videos/166218044) by [Wendy Hui Kyong Chun](https://twitter.com/whkchun)

-__Assignment__: _Work on your midterm project_
+__Assignment__: _Work on your midterm project._

-## Week 7
+## Week 7: midterms

 __Monday 2018-10-15__